resbaz/spartan-hpc-docs/docs/managing_data.md

 Chances are you need to run your HPC job against a dataset, perhaps quite a sizable one.
 There are a number of places to store data on Spartan while you're working with it, and ways to get data in and out.

 ### Not for Long-Term Storage
 While it's often essential to have fast nearby storage while working on your data, don't use Spartan as your long-term data repository.
-It's not designed for that, may not conform to the requirements set by your institution or funding body, and don't guarantee that we can store your data indefinitely (though we certainly won't get rid of it without asking you first).
+It's not designed for that, may not conform to the requirements set by your institution or funding body, and we don't guarantee to store your data indefinitely (though we certainly won't get rid of it without asking you first).

 [VicNode](https://vicnode.org.au/) offers a range of data storage services that may suit your needs.
 If you're unsure, get in [contact](mailto:hpc-support@unimelb.edu.au) with us.